Flatness-Aware Stochastic Gradient Langevin Dynamics: Experimental details

 Regarding model architectures, we employ the CIFAR-specific variants of ResNet-34 and ResNet-50 when training on CIFAR-10N and CIFAR-100N, where the first convolution layer is replaced by a $3\times 3$ kernel with stride $1$ (instead of the $7\times 7$ stride-$2$ convolution and max pooling used in ImageNet models) to accommodate the smaller $32\times 32$ resolution.
 For WebVision, we adopt the standard ResNet implementations as provided for ImageNet-scale data.

+\textbf{Baselines and Implementation Details.} We compare fSGLD against four baselines: SGD with momentum, AdamW \cite{loshchilov2018decoupled}, SAM \cite{foret2021sharpnessaware}, and ASAM \cite{kwon2021asam}.
+To ensure a fair comparison, all optimizer hyperparameters are tuned using Optuna~\cite{akiba2019optuna} with 20 trials of Bayesian optimization.
+For each optimizer, the search spaces were carefully chosen to include previously reported optimal hyperparameters from the literature, ensuring that all baselines are strongly tuned.
+For experiments with training from scratch, all experiments are trained for 150 epochs with a batch size of 128.
+The learning rate decays by a factor of 0.1 in the 50th and 100th epochs.
+For fine tuning, models are trained for 75 epochs with a batch size of 128, decaying the rate by a factor of 0.1 at the 50th epoch.
+The detailed hyperparameter search spaces for each optimizer and experimental settings are provided in Table~\ref{tab:hyper}.

 For both training-from-scratch and fine-tuning experiments, we use the same hyperparameter search spaces.
 Table~\ref{tab:hyper} summarizes the ranges considered for each optimizer.
 We do not employ any early stopping or pruning strategy during the Optuna-based hyperparameter tuning, ensuring that each trial is fully evaluated to its final epoch.
 We performed the same number of hyper-parameter trials for all methods so that the search-space exploration budget (number of trials) was identical.
-Because each SAM update requires two gradient evaluations, this design implies that, for the same number of trials and training epochs, SAM consumed roughly twice the wall-clock compute time of the other baselines.
-Thus our tuning protocol is at least as favorable to SAM as to the proposed fSGLD, ensuring that our reported improvements are not due to weaker tuning of SAM.
+Because each SAM and ASAM update requires two gradient evaluations, this design implies that, for the same number of trials and training epochs, SAM and ASAM consumed roughly twice the wall-clock compute time of the other baselines.
+Thus our tuning protocol is at least as favorable to SAM and ASAM as to the proposed fSGLD, ensuring that our reported improvements are not due to weaker tuning of SAM and ASAM.

-For SGLD and fSGLD ($\beta$ fixed), we set a large inverse temperature $\beta=10^{14}$.
-This follows the common heuristic of using a near-zero temperature to minimize exploration when employing Langevin Dynamics as a optimizer for a given objective.
-For fSGLD ($\beta$-$\sigma$ coupled), we leverage our theoretical analysis as a practical tuning strategy.
-We only search for the optimal perturbation scale $\sigma$ and then deterministically set $\beta$ via our theoretically-derived relationship, $\beta=\sigma^{-4/(1+\eta)}$ with $\eta=0.01$.
-This is a practical choice, as a larger $\eta$ would cause $\beta$ to become too small, allowing the Langevin noise term to overwhelm the gradient term and turning the dynamics into a near-random exploration.
+For fSGLD, we search over inverse temperature, ranging from $\beta=10^{7}$ to $\beta=10^{9}$.
+We only search for the optimal inverse temperature $\beta$ and then deterministically set perturbation scale $\sigma$ via our theoretically-derived relationship, $\sigma = \beta^{-\frac{1+\eta}{4}}$ with $\eta=0.1$.
+This is a practical choice, as a larger $\eta$ would cause $\sigma$ to become too small, causing the perturbation to lose its intended significance.
 A small $\eta$ thus ensures stable optimization.
 This principled approach significantly simplifies the search space.